buildpacks-community/kpack/docs/stack.md

 ### Suggested stacks

-The [pack CLI](https://github.com/buildpacks/pack) command: `pack suggest-stacks` will display a list of recommended stacks that can be used.
+The [pack CLI](https://github.com/buildpacks/pack) command: `pack stack suggest` will display a list of recommended stacks that can be used.
 We recommend starting with the `io.buildpacks.stacks.bionic` base stack.